pybpc/walrus/docs/source/algorithms.rst

    >>> foo()
    [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

-:mod:`walrus` will transform the original :term:`lambda` statement into a function first:
+``walrus`` will transform the original :term:`lambda` function into a regular function first:

 .. code:: python

    def foo():
        return [x := i ** 2 for i in range(10)]

-And now, :mod:`walrus` can simply apply the generic conversion templates to replace the *assignment expressions* with a wrapper function:
+And now, ``walrus`` can simply apply the generic conversion strategies to replace the *assignment expression* with a wrapper function:

 .. code:: python